About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-You will have access to the department’s dedicated MSc Centre with computer facilities, access to IT support and university library services such as the Radcliffe Science Library and experimental facilities are available as appropriate to the topic of your research project.
+You will have access to the department’s IT support and university library services such as the Radcliffe Science Library and experimental facilities are available as appropriate to the topic of your research project.
 The provision of other resources specific to your project will be agreed with your supervisor.

 You will be able to attend the seminars organised by individual research groups or groups with common areas of interest organised for your own members and others.
 The department also provides regular departmental seminars during term time.
-You can use the departmental cafeteria and you are encouraged to attend departmental events.
-Departmental seminars and colloquia bring research students together with academic and other research staff in the department to hear about on-going research, and provide an opportunity for networking and socialising.
+You are encouraged to attend departmental events as departmental seminars and colloquia bring research students together with academic and other research staff in the department to hear about on-going research, and provide an opportunity for networking and socialising.

 The departmental social committee holds occasional events throughout the academic year for both students and staff in the department.